apollographql/apollo-server/docs/source/performance/apq.md

 ### Step 3: Set up a CDN

 How exactly this works depends on exactly which CDN you chose.
 Configure your CDN to send requests to Apollo Server.
-Some CDNs may need to be specially configured to honor origin Cache-Control headers; for example, here is [Akamai's documentation on that setting](https://learn.akamai.com/en-us/webhelp/api-gateway/api-gateway-user-guide/GUID-7019E774-7A4D-44F9-A731-330F9780C34B.html).
-If all is well, cacheable queries should now be saved by the CDN.
+Some CDNs may need to be specially configured to honor origin Cache-Control headers.
+If all is well, cacheable queries should now be stored by the CDN.

 > Note that requests served directly by a CDN will not show up in the Studio dashboard.